adrianmuzzi/Man-Horse-Scripts/HiJinx/README.md

 `%LocalAppData%\<Chromium Version Directory>\User Data\<Chromium Profile>\Login Data`

 HiJinx converts this login data into something human-readable.
-It even has a decent go at decypting some of the passwords by employing the .NET System.Security class.
+It even has a decent go at decrypting some of the passwords by employing the .NET System.Security class.

 This code is (like most of my scripts) incredibly verbose and extensivley commented.
-Efficient and elegent?
+Efficient and elegant?
 No. But modular and easy to follow?
 I like to think so.

 ## Main Menu
 - ### Chrome